 We have built shower and toilet blocks in refugee camps, informal settlements along routes used by people fleeing Syria and have installed or repaired toilets in communities hosting refugees.
-Piped water schemes are being developed for Jordan’s Zaatari refugee camp and in host communities in the Bekaa Valley in Lebanon.
+We installed piped water schemes in Jordan’s Zaatari refugee camp and in host communities in the Bekaa Valley, Lebanon.

-On 13 December 2016, the Syrian Arab Red Crescent distributed 300 Oxfam family hygiene kits, in the Masaken Hanano area of Aleppo which contain washing powder, toilet paper, soap, toothpaste, towels, etc.
+On 13 December 2016, the Syrian Arab Red Crescent distributed 300 Oxfam family hygiene kits, in the Masaken Hanano area of Aleppo which contains washing powder, toilet paper, soap, toothpaste, towels, etc.

 Our work inside Syria

-We are focusing on rehabilitating the water infrastructure, including repairing wells and providing alternative power source to operate water pumping stations during regular cut of electricity.
-We are planning to provide clean water to 1.5 million people and working on public health promotion, solid waste management and supporting livelihoods.
+We are focusing on rehabilitating the water infrastructure, including repairing wells, water trucking and providing an alternative power source for operating water pumping stations during regular power cuts.
+We provided clean water to more than 1.5 million people from 10 governorates and working on public health promotion, solid waste management, and supporting livelihoods.

-We are also distributing hygiene kits, water bottles, blankets and floor mats, and installating latrines and water tanks.
+We are also distributing hygiene kits, water bottles, blankets and floor mats, and installing latrines and water tanks.

 Campaigning for a political solution to the conflict

 Providing life-saving support to the millions of people affected by this devastating conflict is essential but it is not enough.
 We have been campaigning and advocating for an end to the fighting, and a sustainable and inclusive political solution since the beginning of the crisis.
-Read our statement on the Astana peace talks, happening this week in Kazakhstan.
-The talks follow the announcement of a ceasefire agreement in Syria at the end of December.
+Read our statement on the Astana peace talks, held in December 2016.

-We will continue to call on all parties to the conflict to stop any arms transfers and guarantee humanitarian access and protection of civilians, whether inside Syria or in neighboring countries.
+Despite the partial ceasefire, will continue to call on all parties to the conflict to commit to ending the massive violations, stop any arms transfers and guarantee humanitarian access and protection of civilians, whether inside Syria or in neighboring countries.

-We are also calling for rich states to commit to fully funding this year’s Syria crisis response appeal and to resettle 10 percent of all registered Syrian refugees by the end of 2016.
+We are also calling for rich states to commit to fully funding this year’s Syria crisis response appeal and to resettle at least the most vulnerable 10 percent of all registered Syrian refugees by the end of 2017.